vidurajith-darshana/react-native-app-integrity-checksum/README.md

 * If the library does not return anything, you need to follow the steps previously defined.
 This happenes when missing the JS bundle file.

+* Try with the given example application.
+If not it works, Please open an Issue.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.